Theft Charges

 Shoplifting – Larceny – Burglary – Robbery

 Theft charges have varying classifications that range from larceny, robbery and burglary and involve both misdemeanor and felony applications of law.
 Even these are broken down into classifications in relation to the method of the theft and the severity of the crime.
 For instance, petty larceny as opposed to grand larceny involving the difference in the value of the theft item(s).
 These can also be broken down to conspiring to commit and intent to sell the item(s), as well.
-Robbery is classified as the use of force or violence being committed in the course of the crime and have their own severity of penalties associated with it.
-Burglary often involves the act of theft along with breaking-and-entering with its own level of severity’s involved depending on the case.
+Robbery is use of force or threat of force in another’s presence to permanently deprive the person of his or her property, and it ranges in severity based on the circumstances.
+Burglary is breaking and entering the dwelling of another at night with intent to commit a felony therein, and also exists in varying levels of severity.

-Theft conviction penalties range from up to a year in jail and $2,500.00 in fines or more with restitution to decade-long or life in prison for grand larceny and robbery depending on the severity and violent nature of the crime.
+Theft conviction penalties range from up to a year in jail and $2,500.00 in fines or more to decade-long imprisonment or life in prison for grand larceny and robbery depending on the severity and violent nature of the crime.

 White Collar Crimes